bhumukul-raj/ds-docker-project/v1.3/docs/GPU_OVERVIEW.md

 ## Support

-For issues and support, please:
+For issues and support:
-1. Check the troubleshooting guide
+1. Check the troubleshooting section above
-2. Review container logs
+2. Review container and GPU logs
-3. Monitor GPU metrics
+3. Monitor resource usage
 4. Contact maintainer at bhumukulraj.ds@gmail.com